dpwe/FreqCountRP2/README.md

 1. Download or clone this repository as a zip file.
 2. Go to "Sketch" > "Include Library" > "Add .ZIP library..." and select the zip file to import it.

+## Limitations

+Due to hardware limitations, the frequency input pin must always be an **odd-numbered GPIO**.

+Due to (needless) software limitations, GPIO 0 cannot be used as the trigger input pin.

 ## Usage

 #### Include the library in the sketch